What is an arthroscope?

 of lenses, a small video camera, and a light for viewing.
 The camera is connected

-to a monitoring system that lets a surgeon view the surgery while it is being done.
+to a monitoring system that lets a surgeon view the surgery while it's being done.

-The arthroscope is often used with other tools that are inserted through another cut
+The arthroscope is often used with other tools that are put through another cut or incision.

 What is arthroscopy?